cressidagp/tdbtoarc/README.md

 1. Setup a TDB world database.

-2. Excecute all files inside scripts folder or run install tool.
+2. Run all files inside scripts folder or run install tool.

+3. Excecute remove_tdb_tables.sql

-3. Run add_arc_world_structure.sql, it would be logeable at this point.
+4. Excecute add_arc_world_structure.sql, it would be logeable at this point.

-4. Apply hotfixes in order.
+5. Apply hotfixes in order.
 Additional notes on each file.

-5. Can be completed with tables from [ArcDB.](https://github.com/DarkAngel39/ArcDB)
+6. Can be completed with tables from [ArcDB.](https://github.com/DarkAngel39/ArcDB)

 ## Credits to